Beggars (album): Release

 For the band's previous albums, a portion of each copy sold went a specific charity, chosen by the band.
 However, for Beggars the group found difficulty in working out all the legal paperwork with various labels and publishing companies.
 As a result, they gave the Invisible Children, Inc. organization a booth on dates of their tours where fans could get involved.
-The band went on a three-week US tour supporting Brand New in October and November 2009. on their way back to their home state of California, the band went on a headlining tour with support from the Deer Hunter and Polar Bear Club, running through to December 2009.
+The band went on a three-week US tour supporting Brand New in October and November 2009. on their way back to their home state of California, the band went on a headlining tour with support from the Dear Hunter and Polar Bear Club, running through to December 2009.
 A music video was released for "In Exile", which premiered through the group's Myspace profile on November 26.
 It was shot in black-and-white, and consisted of touring footage both on-and-off stage interspersed with clips of industrial America.
 On January 4, 2010, a Daytrotter session was posted online with the band performing versions of "All the World Is Mad", "Circles" and "Beggars".
 Following this, the band went on a tour of the UK.
 In April 2010, the band went on a co-headlining US tour with Manchester Orchestra, and were supported by O'Brother.
 The trek was intended to last into May 2010; on April 26, 2010, the rest of the shows were cancelled due to a family emergency that saw Kensrue fly home.
 Following this, they went on a North American tour with support from Kevin Devine, Bad Veins and the Dig.
 An additional leg of shows was added, extending the trek into July 2010.